oracle/graal/docs/reference-manual/native-image/NMT.md

 ./yourapplication -XX:+PrintNMTStatistics"
 ```

-## Limitations

-On HotSpot, NMT has two modes: summary and detailed.
-In Native Image, only NMT summary mode is currently supported.
-The detailed mode, which enables callsite tracking, is not available.
-Capturing baselines are also not yet possible.
-If you are interested in support for these additional features, file a request to the [GraalVM project on GitHub](https://github.com/oracle/graal).

-Only malloc tracking is available in GraalVM for JDK 23.
-Virtual memory tracking is available in [Oracle GraalVM for JDK 24 early access builds](https://github.com/graalvm/oracle-graalvm-ea-builds).

-A limitation Native Image NMT shares with OpenJDK is that it can only track allocations at the VM-level and those made with `Unsafe#allocateMemory(long)`.
-For example, if library code or application code calls malloc directly, that call will bypass the NMT accounting and be untracked.

 ## Performance
 In most cases, both the CPU and memory overhead of NMT will be quite minimal.
-There is an overhead of 16B per malloc allocation (to accommodate malloc headers) that is reclaimed once the memory is freed.
-In practice this does not amount to very much since SubstrateVM does not make many allocations.
+There is an overhead of 16B per C dynamic memory allocation (malloc), to accommodate malloc headers, that is reclaimed once the memory is freed.
+In practice, this does not amount to very much since SubstrateVM does not make many allocations.
 One can usually expect less than a thousand allocations at any point in time.
 This overhead scales with allocation count, not size, so if `Unsafe#allocateMemory(long)` is frequently used at the application level, the overhead may become noticeable.
 However, this case is unlikely.

 There is also minimal CPU overhead since not much work needs to be done internally to track allocations.
 Synchronization is also minimal apart from atomic counters.

 In comparison to other serviceability features such as JFR, NMT has relatively very little overhead.

 ## JFR Events for NMT
 The OpenJDK JFR events `jdk.NativeMemoryUsage` and `jdk.NativeMemoryUsageTotal` are supported in Native Image.

 There are also two Native Image specific JFR events that you can access: `jdk.NativeMemoryUsagePeak` and `jdk.NativeMemoryUsageTotalPeak`.
 These Native Image specific events have been created to expose peak usage data otherwise not exposed through the JFR events ported over from the OpenJDK.
-It should be noted that these new are marked as experimental.
+These new events are marked as experimental.
 You may need to enable experimental events in software like JDK Mission control in order to view them.

-Below is example of what the new events look like viewed using the `jfr` command line tool:
+See below the example of what the new events look like when viewed using the `jfr` command line tool:
 ```
 jfr print --events jdk.NativeMemoryUsagePeak recording.jfr